clustermin/fastcron/src/content/docs/integrations/slack.md

 - Click the **Slack** button.
 - Paste the webhook URL, then **Save**.

-## Enable notification for your cronjobs
+## Enable notifications for your cronjobs
 FastCron enables notifications for your cronjobs by default.

 To check it, edit cronjobs, at the section **Notifications**,